Rishikesh1159/Student-Survey-Project/README.md

 -->Deploy both front-end and back-end from docker hub to cluster using loadbalancers.
 -->Yaml files for deployment are provided in project folder.
 -->Now access your application with loadbalancers public address.

+-->Refer Documentation for detail step by step process